nychealth/EH-dataportal/content/data-features/heat-report/10-conclusion.md

 More data and information about heat, climate, and health is available on the NYC Health Department’s&nbsp;[Climate and Health page.](..)
 Learn more about what the City is doing to mitigate the effects of heat as part of [PlaNYC: Getting Sustainability Done](https://climate.cityofnewyork.us/initiatives/planyc-getting-sustainability-done/).&nbsp;

-<div class="asidebox"><strong>Note on years of data included:</strong> For heat-stress, data for 2021 and 2022 are considered preliminary because death data are still being compiled by the Bureau of Vital Statistics.
-These numbers may be updated in future reports as final data become available; 2021 heat-stress numbers are less likely to change.
-All heat-stress tables are based on heat-stress deaths from 2012-2021.
-The heat-exacerbated mortality analysis requires complete daily death counts to produce accurate estimates, making 2020 the most recent available year of data.</div>
+<div class="asidebox"><strong>Note on years of data included:</strong> For heat-stress, data for 2022 and 2023 are considered provisional because death data are still being compiled by the NYC Health Department Bureau of Vital Statistics.
+These numbers may be updated in future reports as final data become available; however, 2022 heat-stress numbers are less likely to change and are included in all heat-stress tables (2013-2022).
+The heat-exacerbated mortality analysis requires complete daily death counts to produce accurate estimates, making 2021 the most recent available year of data.</div>

 <div class="fs-sm px-2 py-1 mb-2">&nbsp;</div>